 How To Read The Index v4.0 – The Sharp Plays Index uses a calculation which compares the performance of public money and sharp money wagered in a given day, both overall and by sport.
 The calculation’s solution is then used to visually illustrate who has the momentum (i.e. who is currently winning) for the sport being displayed in the chart.
 The Index can range from a VERY PUBLIC market at -5 to a VERY SHARP/VALUE trending market at +5.
 Rarely does the TSP Index go below 0.
-So, when the Index is above 0 and increasing, the sharp/value side is performing well.
-When the Index is below 0 and decreasing, the public is performing well.
+So, when the Index is increasing, the sharp/value side is performing well.
+When the Index is decreasing, the public is performing well.
 The TSP-I line in the chart below is the cumulative overall performance of sharp & public money in the market combined across all sports (including even minor sports not listed specifically in the Index).
-The Index is updated every morning based on the previous day’s action.
+The Index is updated daily.

 I know the natural inclination is how the hell could you use financial market technical analysis tools to predict whether the sharps or public are going on a run.
 It’s actually not that difficult.
 In technical analysis for stocks, you use calculations using a stock’s price movements to calculate things like RSI, MACD, etc. in an effort to see where the stock is going.
 Technically, performance of the public or sharps in the sports markets can be tracked similarly.
 At which point analyzing the resulting data to show momentum doesn’t become that hard.
 It’s complicated, but there’s no magic involved.
 After years of watching the ebb and flow of sharps and public in this business you start to see correlations.
 I kept tracking those correlations and then finally developed a tool to map those movements with The Sharp Plays Index.